grindery-io/grindery-wallet-sdk/README.md

-# Grindery Wallet SDK

 <img src="https://grindery-io.github.io/grindery-wallet-sdk/cover.png" alt="Grindery Wallet Beta" width="320" />

-Grindery Wallet SDK is a library that provides a reliable, secure, and seamless connection from your dapp to the <a href="https://www.grindery.com">Grindery Smart-Wallet</a>.
+**Grindery Wallet SDK** is a JS library that provides a reliable, secure, and seamless connection from your dapp to the <a href="https://www.grindery.com">Grindery Smart-Wallet</a>.

-Grindery Wallet SDK enables your dapp to provide a seamless user experience for Grindery users, without relying on third-party libraries.
-By integrating your dapp using the SDK, millions of Telegram users can connect to their preferred Grindery Smart-Wallet.
+The SDK enables your dapp to provide a seamless user experience for Grindery users, without relying on third-party libraries.
+By integrating your dapp using the SDK, millions of Telegram users can connect the dapp to their Grindery Smart-Wallet.

-> ⚠️ SDK documentation is incomplete, work in progress.

 ## Table of Contents: